developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/guide/reference/refbatteryintent/index.md

 ---

 ## Overview
 The purpose of this document is to describe the functionality of the Battery intent API interface.
-It is intended for Android developers with familiarity with the Android intent mechanisms.
+It is intended for Android developers familiar with the Android intent mechanisms.

-**Applies to Android 4.4 KitKat and later**.
+**Applies to devices running Android 4.4 KitKat and later**.

 #### Also see [Battery Intent API guide](../../../intents/battery/)

-On Zebra devices, extra battery information is retrieved using the standard [Android Battery intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html) in the same was as with consumer devices.
-On devices equipped with Zebra Power Precision or Power Precision Plus batteries, the following extra information can be retrieved:
+On Zebra devices, extra battery information is retrieved using the standard [Android Battery intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html), just as with consumer devices.
+The following extra information can be retrieved **on devices equipped with Zebra Power Precision or Power Precision Plus batteries**:

 ## Battery Extras
 <table class="table table-striped">